nginxinc/nginx-gateway-fabric/docs/proposals/observability.md

 ### Observability Policy

 The Observability Policy contains settings to configure NGINX to expose information through tracing, metrics, and/or logging.
-This is a Direct Policy that is attached to an HTTPRoute or HTTPRoute Rule by an Application Developer.
+This is a Direct Policy that is attached to an HTTPRoute by an Application Developer.
 It works in conjunction with a [Gateway Settings](gateway-settings.md) configuration that contains higher level settings to enable Observability at this lower level.
 The [Gateway Settings](gateway-settings.md) configuration is managed by a Cluster Operator.

-Since this policy is attached to an HTTPRoute or HTTPRoute rule, the Observability settings should just apply to the relevant `location` contexts of the NGINX config for that route or rule.
+Since this policy is attached to an HTTPRoute, the Observability settings should just apply to the relevant `location` contexts of the NGINX config for that route.

 To begin, the Observability Policy will include the following NGINX directives (focusing on OpenTelemetry tracing):